- Table of Contents

 For no good tree bears bad fruit, nor again does a bad tree bear good fruit, for each tree is known by its own fruit.
 For figs are not gathered from thornbushes, nor are grapes picked from a bramble bush.
 The good person out of the good treasure of his heart produces good, and the evil person out of his evil treasure produces evil, for out of the abundance of the heart his mouth speaks (Luke 6:43-45).

-Lest we be deceived we need to ask ourselves the following questions; Have we truly understood the Gospel according to Scripture?
-Have we repented of sin and turned to Christ that He might deliver us from evil?
-Have we received a new heart, a good and noble heart, out of which comes forth good things, or are we caught up in the cares, riches and pleasures of life, and the word is ineffectual in bringing forth fruit to maturity?
+Lest we be deceived we need to ask ourselves; Have we truly understood the gospel according to Scripture?
+Have we repented with a godly sorrow over our sin and turned to Christ that He might set us free from it, delivering us from evil?
+Have we received a renewed heart out of which comes forth good things, bearing the fruit of righteousness, or do we remain so caught up in the cares, riches and pleasures of life that the word is ineffectual in bringing forth its intended fruit?
 Are we lovers of pleasure more than lovers of God?
-Do we seek first His kingdom and His righteousness or do we seek first the kingdom of this world and sin?
-Do we live for ourselves, doing what pleases us, or are we living for Him doing His will, for His good pleasure?
-Are we about our Father's business or our own business?
+Do we seek first His kingdom and His righteousness or do we seek first the kingdom of this world and its pleasures?
+Do we live for ourselves, doing what pleases the flesh, or are we living for Him, doing His will, for His good pleasure?
+Are we about our Father’s business or about our own?
 Are we abiding in Christ and does His Word abide in us bearing fruit to the glory of the Father; a hundredfold, sixty, thirty?
-Is the fruit of the Spirit or the works of the flesh that which characterizes our daily lives?
-Has the Word of God become living and powerful, effectually working in our hearts, cleansing us from all filthiness of the flesh and spirit, perfecting holiness in the fear of God, bearing the peaceable fruit of righteousness and of holiness or is it to us a dead and lifeless letter having little effect on the sin in our lives?
-Do we truly have ears that hear being doers of the word or are we dull and hard of hearing in that we hear and do not do?
-Are we good trees bearing good fruit, trees of righteousness planted by the Father, or bad trees bearing the fruit of sinful flesh?
+Would the fruit of the Spirit or the works of the flesh describe our character as we live our daily lives?
+Has the Word of God become living and powerful, effectually working in our hearts, cleansing us from all filthiness of the flesh and spirit, perfecting holiness in the fear of God, bearing the peaceable fruit of righteousness and of holiness or is it to us more like a dead and lifeless letter having little effect on the sin in our lives?
+Are we like the wise man that hears His teachings and does them or like the foolish man who hears and does not do them?
+Are we good trees bearing good fruit or bad trees bearing bad fruit?
 Are we slaves of righteousness or slaves of sin?
 Are we the bad in the net or the good?
 Wheat or tares?
 Are we Christians or not!?
 For,

 CHAPTER TWELVE